ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 ## F5 BIG-IP
 {: #v2t-optionalservices-f5}

-F5 BIG-IP is available for vCenter Server with NSX-T instances.
+F5® BIG-IP® is available for vCenter Server with NSX-T instances.
 The migration approach is to configure F5 BIG-IP in the NSX-T environment in parallel to the existing NSX-V configuration to allow testing.
 After verification, cut-over to NSX-T F5 BIG-IP appliances.

 ## Juniper vSRX
 {: #v2t-optionalservices-vsrx}

-Juniper vSRX is available for vCenter Server with NSX-T instances.
+Juniper® vSRX is available for vCenter Server with NSX-T instances.
 In the vCenter Server NSX-V instance, the Juniper vSRX virtual appliance might be deployed:

 * On the consolidated or management cluster - The Juniper vSRX protects the traffic to your workload VMs.
 * On the edge services cluster - The Juniper vSRX appliances protects the vSphere hosts and the workload VMs in the same data center PoD.